ckarwin/Fermi-LAT_Binned_Analysis/README.md

        4) Make a client code
                -This is a python script that specifies the neccessary functions to be called -The file client.py can be used as a template
-       5) If one is scanning over a given parameter, then make a loop file
-               -This file is used to submit multiple jobs -The file loop.py can be used as a template